I cringe every time a home seller and home buyer make contact with each other.

 Reason #1- Disclosure

 Answering anything with a definitive answer needs to be thought out very carefully.
-Do you really know if the roof was replaced in 2010 or you are not sure?
+Do you really know if the roof was replaced in 2010, or are you not sure?

 Your agent should be the gate keeper of information.
 Our job is to have you move on with no liability down the road or have a deal blow up because of something you said.